abusaleh123/abusaleh123/README.md

 ##

-<h4 align="left">Feel free to connect with me for web development collaborations and projects!</h4>
+<h4 align="center">Feel free to connect with me for web development collaborations and projects!</h4>

 ###